dqops/dqo/docs/getting-started/add-data-source-connection.md

 | 2015331238 | "7928 US HWY 71 W Austin, TX"  |              | 2015-02-12 12:00:00.000000 UTC | Not cleared      |                       | THEFT OF HEAVY EQUIPMENT | UK       |          |           |          | 7928 US HWY 71 W     | Theft        | 2015-02-02 12:00:00.000000 UTC |              |              | 2015 |         |
 | ...        | ...                            | ...          | ...                            | ...              | ...                   | ...                      | ...      | ...      | ...       | ...      | ...                  | ...          | ...                            | ...          | ...          | ...  | ...     |

+The file is a sample of Austin Crime file from BigQuery public dataset Austin Crime Data.

 ### Downloading the example file